davenquinn/xenoliths/paper/text/chapters/05-modeling.md

 The Crystal Knob mantle xenoliths have a peridotite composition with a depleted (convecting-mantle) isotopic and trace-element signature.
-Petrographic and geochemical variations provide information on the depletion history, they cannot discriminate between the slab window, Monterey Plate, and Cretaceous mantle duplexing scenarios for the creation of depleted convecting mantle.
+Petrographic and geochemical variations provide information on the depletion history but cannot discriminate between slab window, Monterey Plate, and Cretaceous mantle duplexing origins for the sampled parcel of depleted convecting mantle.
 However, these emplacement scenarios present potentially distinct thermal structures due to large differences in timescales of cooling.
 Tectonic models for the emplacement of depleted mantle lithosphere under the central coastal